2ndQuadrant/pg_stat_plans/pg_find_plans/README.rst

 with pg_find_plans in a subdirectory of pg_stat_plans.
-These give usage examples that are likely to answer questions interesting to DBAs running production PostgreSQL systems, including showing costs for plans involving particular tables or indexes, or showing plan costs organised by the number of joins involved in a query.
+These give usage examples that are likely to answer questions interesting to DBAs running production PostgreSQL systems, including showing costs for plans involving particular tables or indexes, or showing plan costs organized by the number of joins involved in a query.

 Installation